 Get the edge at your next auction by comparing the loans below

 When evaluating your financial situation, and the type of home loan you have taken out, it will be more attractive to the lender if your loan incorporates a low-interest rate as this carries less risk.
-Therefore the lender may be more inclined to approve your mortgage pre-approval application if they feel confident that you can meet your mortgage repayments.
+Therefore the lender may be more inclined to accept your mortgage pre-approval application if they feel confident that you can meet your mortgage repayments.

 Before heading to auction, you will need to apply for mortgage pre-approval with your nominated lender.
 During this process, your lender will assess your ability to make your mortgage repayments based on factors such as your deposit amount, personal income and expenses such as existing loans or credit card accounts.